 Electronic media devices are useful.
 They may be an inevitable part of modern life.
 But whatever their virtues, there’s a downside.
 Researchers believe that electronic media — especially when consumed at bedtime — puts kids at risk for sleep trouble.

 Why?
 There are several reasons.

 Experiments confirm that the blue light emitted by electronic screens can reprogram the brain to delay the onset of sleep.

 In addition, the exciting (and sometimes distressing) content of electronic media may do the same, prompting children to fall asleep later, and perhaps even awaken during the night.

-And in countries throughout the world, the use of electronic media has been linked with sleep problems in children -- including delayed sleep onset, shorter sleep times, and daytime drowsiness.
+And in countries throughout the world, the use of electronic media has been linked with sleep problems in children — including delayed sleep onset, shorter sleep times, and daytime drowsiness (Lund et al 2021).

-How serious is this?
-What can we do about it?
+How serious are these problems?
+What can we do about them?